 It’s been a long day and I’m looking for a nice way to wind down.
 Glass of red.
 Check.
 Two, sweet baby kittens.
 Check.
 I haven’t mentioned this on my site yet, but I guess now is as good a time as any.
 I am a classically trained flutist with a Master’s Degree from Indiana University.

 I actually spent the last sixteen years of my life working behind the scenes at major orchestras, but I was burnt out, then I became really sick from my burnout and needed to move on.
-After many months of thinking about my life, I am ready to follow my heart and help people with some other things that I am passionate about, but tonight, I got to thinking about my old life, and the calming classical music I was immersed in nearly my whole life to this point.
+After many months of thinking about my life, I am ready to follow my heart and help people with some other things that I am passionate about, but tonight, I got to thinking about my old life, and the calming classical music I was immersed in nearly for the last 30 years.

 Typically, I like to outline my posts, think about the structure and what I want to cover, sort of like how a composer might outline his work.
 I usually research very carefully, but this one is going to come right from my gut, as Colbert would say.
 Take it or leave it.
 If you have never listened to classical music, you have two choices, 1) be uninterested and switch to another page or 2) give it a try and see if anything moves you.

 I will almost guarantee that at the very least if these works don’t move you or calm you, they may put you to sleep.
 Trust me when I say there is nothing that can relieve stress for you and your cat like a beautiful piece of music, even if you don’t feel stressed right now.
 It’s like letting out the most relaxing sigh you can imagine.
 If you aren’t willing to give classical music a try, think about some other genres that might bring you that kind of peace and share your thoughts below.
 Music is truly magical in that way.

 I got to thinking about all of this because I remembered one of the last times I brought Salome home from an extended stay at the vet.
 She was pretty anxious and I was worried about her, so I did what I normally do when I am stressed and decided to play some music.